 Wester Ross Travel Guide

 One particular favourite of ours is the circular walk from Poolewe village around Loch Kernseray.
-Another, much smaller, tourist attraction is Strome Castle, 3 miles west of Lochcarron past the Lochcarron Weavers outlet shop.
-This early 15th century fortress was built on the border of lands claimed by the warring clans of the MacKenzies of Kintail and the MacDonalds of Glengarry.
+Another, much smaller, tourist attraction is Strome Castle, three miles west of Lochcarron, past the Lochcarron Weavers outlet shop.
+This early 15th-century fortress was built on the border of lands claimed by the warring clans of the MacKenzies of Kintail and the MacDonalds of Glengarry.
 The castle lasted until 1602 when the MacKenzies finally destroyed it, leaving only a crumbling shell on a low promontory.

-From the summit the descent to Applecross is more gradual, and the landscape opens out to afford fantastic views westwards to the Isle of Skye.
-Applecross itself is a delight; it deserves its reputation as one of the prettiest villages in Highlands.
-There is a heritage centre near the kirk, which is built on the site of a 7th century monastery established by St Maelrubha.
+From the summit, the descent to Applecross is more gradual, and the landscape opens out to afford fantastic views westwards to the Isle of Skye.
+Applecross itself is a delight; it deserves its reputation as one of the prettiest villages in the Highlands.
+There is a heritage centre near the kirk, which is built on the site of a 7th-century monastery established by St Maelrubha.

 At the northeastern end of Glen Torridon, near Kinlochewe, is the Beinn Eighe nature reserve, the first designated reserve in Britain.
 There are fabulous walks of varying difficulty, including a wonderful Mountain Trail leaving from the car park at Coille na Glas Leitire, on the A832.

 The A832 follows the western shore of Loch Maree, affording quite stupendous views across the Slioch on the far bank.
 There are several parking areas where you can stop to picnic and admire the views.